 About 85 percent of strokes occur due to sudden blockage of a blood vessel in the brain.
 Because many strokes are caused by chronic damage of blood vessels, the risk factors that lead to stroke have a lot in common with those that cause heart disease*.

 The single greatest risk factor for stroke is having had a stroke or TIA.
-Other risk factors include: high blood pressure, diabetes, smoking, high cholesterol, obesity, genetics, race and advancing age.
-An chronic irregular heartbeat can also lead to stroke*.
+Other risk factors include high blood pressure, diabetes, smoking, high cholesterol, obesity, genetics, race and advancing age.
+A chronic irregular heartbeat can also lead to stroke*.

 Dr. Shane Rowan is a doctor from the CardioVascular Institute of North Colorado.
-He has been explaining heart rhythm and it’s association to strokes* in this series of heart health awareness sponsored by Banner Health Spirit of Women and NCMC in Greeley.
+He has been explaining heart rhythm and it’s association to strokes* in this series of heart health awareness.